Redy1908/GreenWay-Backend/README.md

 If you want to edit the KeyCloak configuration or add new users, access the dashboard at - KeyCloak dashboard http://localhost:8090/

 ## Running the Project

+Ensure that [Docker](https://www.docker.com/) is installed and running on your system.

 Execute ```docker compose up -d``` in the root directory.
 - The REST API will be available at http://localhost:8080.